crypt-tales/first_project/README.md

 # first_project
 This is my first project on Software Carpentryology
-It contains great software for performing my data analsysis.
+It contains great software for performing my data analysis.

 ## Usage
 Description
 ### First tool
-description of first toole
+description of first tool

 ### second tool
 description of second tool